gefercan/datafiles/README.md

 # datafiles
-Csv files and lists to be used, work in progress
+Csv files, text files and lists to be used for graphics and coding, work in progress